Denair Bicycle Accident Lawyer

 Evidence collected after a traffic accident is the way a client's claim for compensation is proved.
 We start out right away by sending our investigative team to the accident site to collect that evidence.
 Evidence collected includes:

 - The investigators review the report filed by the responding police to check for mistakes.
 An error in the police report could end up causing problems when filing an injury claim.

 - Accident reconstruction shows the vehicle's position relative to the bicycle rider and how the collision occurred.
 This evidence is commonly accepted by insurance companies and in civil court.

 - Witnesses of the bicycle accident are interviewed.

 - Area business and traffic surveillance cameras are checked to see if the accident was captured on film.
 In addition to showing the accident as it happened, the film footage may show whether the motorist was speeding or committing another traffic infraction.

-After the evidence has been gathered, our legal team takes over to construct a strong claim for our injured client.
+After the evidence has been gathered, our legal team constructs a strong claim for our injured client.
 If the insurance company refuses to pay what the injured client deserves, the case can be brought before the court so that a jury can decide.Denair Bicycle Accident Lawyer

-My name is Ed Smith, and I am a Denair bicycle accident lawyer.
-When you’ve been injured in a bicycle accident that was caused by a negligent driver or other entity, call us for our free and friendly advice at (209) 227-1931 or (800) 404-5400.
-We can answer your questions, review your case and tell you how you might be able to obtain compensation.
+When you've been injured in a bicycle accident caused by a negligent driver or other entity, call us for our free and friendly advice at (209) 227-1931 or (800) 404-5400.
+We can answer your questions, review your case, and tell you how you might be able to obtain compensation.
 If you prefer, you are welcome to message us online.